BUBUSTEIN13/bubustein-money/README_CURSEFORGE.md

 ⭕ -> These versions will be retired soon.

+### Note that from 1.20.6 and up I will update the mod for Forge only if will be a version for Architectury API, or/and will have more downloads than Neoforge.

 | Minecraft Version | Forge | Fabric/Quilt | Neoforge |
 |-------------------|-------|--------------|----------|
 | 1.16.4 or older  | 🙅🏻   | 🙅🏻          | ⛔        |